Crowd-Cow/crowdcow_datawarehouse_bigquery/macros/macro_doc_block.md

   - User `user2` is using the target flag of --target qa and clones the proddb database
     - The database that is created or destroyed: user_db = `user2_proddb_qa`

-Using the `dry_run` action will output the sql statements that would run given the create or destroy action This can be useful to make sure the clone/drop table statement will do what is intended
+Using the `dry_run` action will output the sql statements that would run given the create or destroy action.
+This can be useful to make sure the clone/drop table statement will do what is intended

 Command to run the macro from the command line: `dbt run-operation setup_dev_env --args '{ "clone_db": "<db_name>", "action":"<create/destroy/dry_run>"}'`